darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 ### Conclusion

 - a dependency imply a module object
--
+- a loading processus looks for you code file
-- an anonymous function wraps your module code with 3 main params
+- a compilation phase involved an anonymous function that wraps your module code with 3 main params (exports,require,module).
+By executing this function, `exports` Module object attribue attribute is fill.
- - exports
- - require
- - module
+- loading process returns your module `exports` attribute.

 ### Result

-Your executed code looks like:
+Your compiled code looks like:

 ./main.js
 ```javascript